Create Ticket My Tickets Post Discussion

 When logged into the web dashboard, navigate to Connected Data > Connections > Add Connection - Microsoft Graph.

-Once added, you'll be presented with the Connection's properties:
+Once added, you'll be presented with the Connection's properties to fill out: Make sure to click SAVE so the Authorize button appears.

 PropertyDescriptionObtained?